ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

 where $\epsilon$ is a small positive scalar which we set to $0.01$ in our case studies in section \ref{sec:results_discussion}.
 It is worth noting that the expression $\mathbf{x}_i - \mathbf{x}^k = \boldsymbol{\Delta}\mathbf{x} \in \mathcal{U}$ defines the implementation errors, where the second constraint in equation (\ref{eq:socp}) corresponds to equation (\ref{eq:descent_direction_local_condition}), as intended.

 Upon solving equation (\ref{eq:socp}), if the problem is infeasible then this implies that no descent direction exists which forms a 90 degree angle or greater with all of the worst implementation errors.
-This suggests that the current iterate is surrounded by "bad" neighbours, and it may be a robust local minimum.
-The verification of this scenario is discussed in the next section: \textbf{Step 2B: Verifying a Robust Local Minimum}.
+This suggests that the current iterate is surrounded by high-cost neighbours on all sides, and it may be a robust local minimum.
+The verification of this scenario is discussed in section \ref{constrained:step_3a_verify}).

 On the other hand, if the problem is feasible, it indicates the existence of a descent direction.
-The subsequent objective is to determine an appropriate step size along this descent direction.
-This aspect is addressed in \textbf{Step 2C: Finding the Step Size}.
+The subsequent objective is to determine an appropriate step size along this direction.
+This aspect is addressed in section \ref{constrained:step_3a_step_size}).